ac-uoc/Pax-agreements-and-conflictivity/README.md

 -	Bell, C. and Badanjak, S. (2019):
 ‘Introducing PA-X: A new peace agreement database and dataset’, Journal of Peace Research, 56 (3).
 -	Dr. Nualart: Visualizaciones en la misma web.

+Interactive visualizations

+The interactive visualizations are internally in JavaScript, have been developed with Python's Plotly library and the output is html format: included in any text format they become non-interactive images.
+They need to be viewed with a browser (like Firefox) and are about 3.5 Gb in size, so GitHub lets you download them, but not open them on GitHub's own website.
+They are the HTML files in that folder and all of them (the HTML files) must be left in the same folder, if we want to open them from the VisualitzacioInteractiva.html file, which explains the content of each one.

 **Conflicts and Peace Agreements**